 Conclusion

 If you are sued over a car accident in Texas, the best thing to do is pick up the phone immediately and report it to your auto insurance.
 You need to provide them with the papers and request they provide you with a defense.
-From that point on, you need to cooperate with them so that they can defend you and no judgment is taken against you.
+From that point on, you need to cooperate with your insurance company so that they can defend you and no judgment is taken against you.